craftr-build/craftr-build-4.x/doc/package.md

 Note that Craftr can load the same package multiple times, given they have different version numbers.

+### description

+*Optional*.
+A short description of what the package does and what it is used for.

 ### author

 *Optional*.
 The name of the author of the package and optionally his/her email